- Richest Politicians › Republicans

 Cindy McCain is an American businesswoman and philanthropist who has a net worth of $400 million.
 This impressive number is largely the result of her family business, Hensley & Co.

 Cindy inherited majority ownership of the beer distribution company in 2000.
 She currently serves as the chairwoman.
 That being said, McCain is probably best known for being the widow of the long-serving senator and one-time Presidential candidate, John McCain.

 After becoming a special education teacher, she married John McCain in 1980.
 She then became closely involved with her husband's political career, and today she has close ties with various charity organizations.
 In addition, Cindy is the mother of well-known talk show host Meghan McCain.

-Hensley & Co.
-Ownership: In the year 2000, McCain inherited majority control of Hensley & Co. and became chair of the company after her father passed away.
+In 2000, McCain inherited majority control of Hensley & Co. and became chair of the company after her father passed away.
 The company rakes in more than $400 million per year in revenue and employs over 1,200 people.
 Hensley is also the third-largest Anheuser-Busch distributor in the United States and one of the largest privately-owned companies in Arizona.

 This was far from her first real estate investment in Phoenix, and she sold another home in the area about a decade prior.
 Back in 2008, she and her late husband sold a 14,500-square-foot mansion nearby for $3.2 million.
 This property sat on 2 acres of land.

 One year prior, the McCains moved into a condo in Phoenix.
 Initially, they purchased a $4.67-million condo in the 12-story, glass building in downtown Phoenix.
 Two years later, they purchased the downstairs unit for $830,000 and combined the two properties into one massive residence.
 Around that time, they also purchased a $700,000 loft for their daughter.
 Eventually, they put this Phoenix property back on the market for $730,000.